-The Company's ongoing commitment to reporting on Diversity is in line with the Workplace Gender Equality Act 2012 (WGE Act 2012).
-The WGEA Report (1 June 2016) detailed the proportion of women employed at different levels across the Company as follows;
+The Company's ongoing commitment to reporting on Diversity is in line with the Workplace Gender Equality Act 2012 (WGEA 2012).
+The WGEA Report 2017 detailed the proportion of women employed at different levels across the Company was as follows:

-- 2 of 5 Board members are women:
+- 2 of 5 Board members are women;

-- 50% of the Leadership Team are women;
+- 58% of the Leadership Team are women;

-- Overall, across all Team Members, 93% of Team Members are women.
+- Overall, across all Team Members, 94.4% of Team Members are women.

-In addition, 67% of the Group's Senior Management team is female.
-The full WGEA report and findings are available upon request.
+In addition, 73% of our Senior Management Team is female.
+The full WGEA report and findings are available upon request, please contact a.cabrera@sfg.co.